getampt/docs/api.md

 ### `ApiResponse` Object

-This object includes to response object to be returned by the RESTful API.
+This object includes the response object to be returned by the RESTful API.
 See the sample JSON for a GET request.

 ```json
 {